pranavkalapala/wazuh-insider-threat-detection/README.md

 **On investigation:** Timestamp-ordered log reconstruction is the foundation of timeline analysis in IR.
 Wazuh's dashboard makes this accessible, but in a production environment this workflow maps directly to working with a SIEM query interface or SOAR playbook.

-**On attacker tradecraft:** The four-step pattern used here — stage, compress, permission-open, delete originals — is not hypothetical.
+**On attacker tradecraft:** The four-step pattern used here (stage, compress, permission-open, delete originals) is not hypothetical.
 It reflects real-world insider threat behavior documented in public case studies.
 Defenders who understand this playbook can tune detection rules accordingly.

 ### Potential Improvements

 - **Alert tuning:** Add a custom Wazuh rule to fire a high-severity composite alert when file creation *and* deletion events occur in the same monitored directory within a short time window, reducing the analyst workload of manual correlation.
-- **Network visibility:** Extend the lab to include network traffic capture (Zeek or Suricata) so that the actual exfiltration transfer — if it had occurred — would also be logged.
+- **Network visibility:** Extend the lab to include network traffic capture (Zeek or Suricata) so that the actual exfiltration transfer would also be logged.
 FIM detects preparation; network monitoring detects execution.
 - **User behavior baselining:** In a real deployment, Wazuh can be integrated with UEBA tools to establish a baseline of normal file access patterns per user, making anomaly detection more precise and reducing false positives.
 - **Automated response:** Configure Wazuh's active response module to automatically disable the offending user account or block outbound traffic upon detection of the exfiltration pattern, reducing dwell time.